 - If you are already in the U.S. and need to transfer your F-1 student status, please carefully read these instructions.

-- If you are in the U.S. in another status (such as H-1B), it is recommended that you depart the U.S. and return with a student visa.
-For more information, please contact Monica Weeks in the OISS to make the necessary arrangements.
+- If you are in the U.S. under another status (such as H-1B), it is recommended that you depart the U.S. and return with a student visa.
+For more information, please contact Mihwa Lee in the OISS to make the necessary arrangements.

 GETTING REGISTERED – PART 1

 You will receive a series of e-mails with instructions for activating your Yale e-mail address and NetID.
 Checking your Yale e-mail account is mandatory.
-If you prefer, you may forward your Yale e-mail to your personal account.
+If you would like, you may forward your Yale e-mail to your personal account.

 GETTING REGISTERED – PART 2